1jour1vin

 Wine rated (2018 guide) 17,5/20 (Reference wine)

-The nose is expressive and elegant, with notes of white fruit and citrus, and a refined minerality.
-The palate is superb, full-bodied, clean, tight, very aromatic, pure, and endowed with excellent liveliness.
-Tense and balanced, with class.
+The nose is expressive and elegant, with notes of white fruit and citrus, and a well-defined minerality.
+The palate is superb: full-bodied, straightforward, and tightly structured, with intense aromas, a pure profile, and excellent structure.
+It is taut, balanced, and refined.

 About the estate: